For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 But beware – companies hiring student brand ambassadors will often promise freebies and prizes or sell the job as "valuable experience" instead of paying you an actual salary.
 Only get on board if the company is paying minimum wage.
 You wouldn't wait tables for "the experience", would you?

 How to get started: Try searching for 'student brand manager' or 'student brand ambassador jobs' online.
-Or, you can look directly on the websites of your favourite brands to see if they are actively looking to hire brand ambassadors.
+Or, you can look directly at the websites of your favourite brands to see if they are actively looking to hire brand ambassadors.

 2. Personal tutor